Egypt

 The man is flanked on both side by a member on his family in a much smaller scale.
 Both are identified by their name and social position.
 The wife is a Royal confidant and the son is another overseer of craftsmen.
 Each of them is affectionately embracing Ka-nefer's leg.

-18th Dynasty - The Army of the Sekhmet
+18th Dynasty - Sekhmet

-2015 SOLD for $ 4.2M including premium
+2015 SOLD for $ 4.2M by Sotheby's

 The lioness-headed goddess Sekhmet is ranked high in that pantheon.
 A lioness is a wild mother whom you should not try to annoy.
 Sekhmet is powerful and leads the king to his success in war.
 She does not tolerate the odd and her cult is difficult.
 She is not joking and her expression is impassive despite the offerings.